Flash Talk Rules and Guidelines

 - Author Information: The university or business affiliation, individual e-mail address, and highest degree earned must be included for all presenters/co-authors.
 Maximum of 4 co-authors may be included.

 - The first author is the person who contributed the most or led the research study and should be listed first (even if first author is not attending the Convention).
-The first author of a submission, whether or not this person is attending the Convention, must be an APS Member at the time of the presentation.

 - An individual may be an author on only one flash talk proposal.